tratteo/nuxt_template/content/articles/why-you-should-eat-good.md

 Alright, beautiful humans, let's have a heart-to-heart about the fuel you're putting in your magnificent meat suit.
 If your body were a luxury car, would you fill it with premium gasoline or would you dump a mixture of Red Bull and regret into the tank?
 Because right now, many of us are treating our bodies like they're indestructible garbage disposals with legs.

+::warning{}
-::alert{type="warning" title="Reality Check" description="That 3 PM energy crash isn't a mysterious phenomenon – it's your body staging a revolt against the sugar-laden breakfast pastry and the lunch that came from a drive-through window! 🚗🍟"}
+That 3 PM energy crash isn't a mysterious phenomenon – it's your body staging a revolt against the sugar-laden breakfast pastry and the lunch that came from a drive-through window! 🚗🍟
 ::

 ## The Whole Foods Revolution: Why Your Grocery Cart Matters